 The resource distribution function is only available for data traffic when an IP sub-network is used.
 This function allows the BSS or SGSN to explicitly change the IP endpoint at which it receives NS SDUs.
-The BSS or SGSN may choose not to initiate any request for change in IP endpoints for any MS and rely on the underlying load sharing function to properly distribute NS user traffic.
-However, if the BSS or SGSN receives a request to change the IP endpoint at which NS SDUs are received for an MS, then the higher layers shall be informed of this change by an indication in the Link Selector Parameter.
-That is, if the SGSN (BSS) receives a request to change the remote IP endpoint for an MS then subsequent downlink (uplink) data for the mobile shall be sent to that remote IP endpoint indicated by the request.
+The BSS or SGSN may choose not to initiate any request for change in IP endpoints for any MS or MBMS session and rely on the underlying load sharing function to properly distribute NS user traffic.
+However, if the BSS or SGSN receives a request to change the IP endpoint at which NS SDUs are received for an MS or MBMS session, then the higher layers shall be informed of this change by an indication in the Link Selector Parameter.
+That is, if the SGSN (BSS) receives a request to change the remote IP endpoint for an MS or MBMS session then subsequent downlink (uplink) data for the mobile or MBMS session shall be sent to that remote IP endpoint indicated by the request.